Ahead of summits, North Korea’s ruling party calls meeting

-TOKYO (AP) — North Korea’s ruling party is scheduled to convene a meeting of its full Central Committee to discuss what state media are calling a “new stage” of policies.
+TOKYO (AP) — North Korea’s ruling party was scheduled to convene a meeting of its full Central Committee on Friday to discuss what state media are calling a “new stage” of policies.

-The meeting called for Friday would come just a week before leader Kim Jong Un is to hold a summit with South Korea’s president on the southern side of the Demilitarized Zone that divides their two nations.
-Kim personally presided over the committee’s meeting last year and in 2016.
+The meeting comes just a week before leader Kim Jong Un is to hold a summit with South Korea’s president on the southern side of the Demilitarized Zone that divides their two nations.
+The meeting, which Kim presided over last year and in 2016, follows a session of the smaller and more powerful party Politburo that was held earlier this month.

+The North’s official news agency announced the meeting on Thursday.
 State media normally don’t report details, or confirm such meetings have begun, until they are finished or until the following day.
-It’s impossible to independently confirm whether it has begun early Friday.
+It was impossible to independently confirm whether it had begun early Friday.

+The brief announcement said only that the committee would “discuss and decide the policy issues of new stage in line with the demand of the important historic period of the developing Korean revolution.”

 Most Read Nation & World Stories